Richard Barrett Lowe: Military service

 During World War II, Lowe served in the United States Navy as the commanding officer of the V-12 Navy College Training Program at the University of Nebraska and Creighton University.
 He also served as an officer on Tinian, Guam, and Okinawa Island.
 In 1947, Lowe assisted in a recruitment drive for the United States Navy Reserve, where he convinced the Navy Recruiting Office to adopt the slogan "Stay in School".

 Governorship

 For a little less than two weeks in 1953, Lowe was the Governor of two territories simultaneously, the only time this has happened in the 20th century.

-American Samoa (1953–56)
+American Samoa (1953–1956)

 Lowe became governor of American Samoa in 1953.
 While governor, he helped foster the tuna canning industry, now one of American Samoa's primary sources of employment.
+Lowe was appointed Governor of American Samoa in 1953 when the Department of the Interior (DOI) sought an experienced and healthy individual willing to remain in the territory for at least five years.
+The DOI had previously appointed four governors over the past two years and desired more stability.
+Lowe, from Sioux Falls, South Dakota, traveled to Washington, D.C., to study all the files about American Samoa and interview officials he would be working with.
+His thorough preparation and commitment to helping the locals pleased the local leadership upon his arrival.
+Lowe presented a plan to the American Samoa Legislature aimed at fostering cooperation, which would lead to greater understanding and eventually to more local self-government.
+This plan included appointing a Fono liaison officer, John C. Cool, and relocating certain legislative committees to the Executive Building to facilitate closer collaboration with the Governor.
+After two months, Lowe reported to the DOI that things were in good order.
+Before becoming Governor of Guam in 1956, he initiated the development of an American Samoa Constitution by appointing a Constitutional Committee.

-Guam (1956–60)
+Guam (1956–1960)

 Ford Quint Elvidge resigned the governorship in 1956, and President Dwight Eisenhower appointed Lowe to the governorship.
 While governor, Lowe appointed many Chamorros to high public office, including the appointment of Manuel Flores Leon Guerrero as Assistant Secretary of Guam.
 Upon Lowe's resignation in 1960, Eisenhower appointed Joseph Flores, the first Chamorro Governor of the island, as Lowe's replacement.